-Medical Certificates: ACC is legally required obtain medical certificate а from to а before claimant they can pay weekly compensation from day 8 of incapacitation.
+Medical Certificates: ACC is legally required to obtain a medical certificate from a claimant before they can pay weekly compensation from day 8 of incapacitation.
 That is the only legal requirement for medical certificates.

 ACC no longer has to contact you regarding payroll data as it can access that directly from Inland Revenue.